LukeNK/ATC/README.md

 - Acceleration (feet/tick^2)
 - Climb rate (feet/tick)

 Every tick, the server will boardcast a message to inform about the planes and their position.
+However, the server has no idea about the map (because I am lazy at the server-side SVG thing), so doing hand-off and stuff is up to the pilot and the ATC (excuse: make it more realistic).
+The "simulation" is also being computed on the client side.